harish-shivaram/shilly-jekyll/_books/2020-09-08-last-argument-of-kings.md

 date: 2020-09-08
 image: /images/blog/3117.jpg
 layout: post
-excerpt: Final installment of the "First Law" trilogy.
+description: Final installment of the "First Law" trilogy.
 A worthy finale which highlights all the shades of grey...
 book: true
 ---